-The Physician Assistant Program Faculty are responsible for identifying and informing the Department's Committee on Student Progress of any student having difficulty with one or more of his/her Master of Physician Assistant (MPAS) designated courses.
+The Physician Assistant Program Faculty are responsible for identifying and informing the Department's Committee on Student Progress, e.g. the "Committee", of any student having difficulty with one or more of his/her Master of Physician Assistant (MPAS) designated courses.
 This review occurs throughout enrollment (e.g. during the block/course, end-of-semester, and review of end-of-rotation components).
-The Committee on Student Progress will review the faculty findings to determine if an academic deficiency has occurred.
+The Committee will review the faculty findings to determine if an academic deficiency has occurred.

-An academic deficiency occurs when a student: (1) fails to achieve at least a "C" or higher in every letter grade course, with the exception of MPA 5509, MPA 5510, and MPA 5511, in which minimum grades of "B" must be achieved, (2) fails to achieve a grade of "Pass" in Pass/Fail designated courses, (3) fails to maintain a cumulative grade point average of 2.75, (4) fails to meet attendance requirements, (5) fails a preceptor evaluation during clinical course, (6) fails an end-of-rotation examination, (7) fails to exhibit adequate academic progression, (8) fails to demonstrate acceptable clinical competence appropriate to the curriculum sequence, or (9) fails to meet professionalism standards.
+An academic deficiency occurs when a student: (1) fails to achieve at least a "C" or higher in every letter grade course, with the exception of MPA 5509, MPA 5510, and MPA 5511, in which minimum grades of "B" must be achieved, (2) fails to achieve a grade of "Pass" in Pass/Fail designated courses, (3) fails to maintain a cumulative grade point average of 2.75, (4) fails to meet attendance requirements, (5) fails a preceptor evaluation during clinical course, (6) fails an end-of-rotation (EOR) examination, (7) fails to exhibit adequate academic progression, (8) fails to demonstrate acceptable clinical competence appropriate to the curriculum sequence, or (9) fails to meet professionalism standards.

-When an academic deficiency has occurred, the student will be referred to the Department's Committee on Student Progress (Flow Charts 1-2).
-Depending upon the frequency, nature, and extent of the deficiency, a student may be (1) given an academic warning, (2) placed on academic suspension or academic probation, (3) required to repeat a course or extend training, (4) required to remove the deficiency by specific remediation activities, or (5) dismissed from the program.
+When an academic deficiency has occurred, the student will be referred to the Department's Committee on Student Progress.
+Depending upon the frequency, nature, and extent of the deficiency, a student may be (1) given an academic warning, (2) placed on administrative leave of absence for academic reasons, 3) placed on academic probation, (4) required to repeat a course or extend training, (5) required to remove the deficiency by specific remediation activities, or (6) dismissed from the program.
 Graduation may be delayed for students who are required to repeat a course or extend their training, which may result in additional tuition and fees to satisfactorily complete the program curriculum.
-Decisions of the Committee on Student Progress will be communicated to the student in writing.
+Decisions of the Committee will be communicated to the Department Chair for consideration.
+After review of the Committee's recommendation, the Department Chair will communicate his/her final decision to the student in writing.
 Remediation notification will be in accordance with the Department's Remediation Policy, Section I.4.

 Academic probation should be regarded as a serious matter and is official notice to the student that his/her performance during the probationary period must improve to acceptable standards in order to remain eligible to continue in the Program.
 Placement on academic probation may be recommended to the Committee on Student Progress by any faculty member when student performance falls below the academic standards established by the program.
-Any student who fails to improve his/her performance to an acceptable standard in the areas identified by the Committee on Student Progress are subject to dismissal from the Program without previously being placed on Academic Probation.
-In accordance with institutional policy, a student may be placed on Academic Probation one time during their entire enrollment.
+Any student who fails to improve his/her performance to an acceptable standard in the areas identified by the Committee on Student Progress are subject to dismissal from the Program without previously being placed on academic warning or academic probation.
+In accordance with institutional policy, a student may be placed on academic probation one time during their entire enrollment.

-- A didactic phase student will be placed on academic probation if he/she fails to maintain a cumulative grade point average of 2.75 or above.
-If a student fails to raise the cumulative grade point average to a 2.75 or above, the student will be referred to the Committee on Student Progress and is subject to dismissal from the Program (Flow Chart 1). - A clinical phase student will be placed on academic probation if he/she (1) fails to achieve a passing score on the one allowed PAEA EOR retake, (2) fails a subsequent PAEA EOR exam after previously passing a retake PAEA EOR exam, (3) receives more than 1 failing preceptor evaluation, or (4) receives more than 1 failing grade on other rotation requirements (Flow Chart 2).
+A didactic phase student will be placed on academic probation if he/she fails to maintain a cumulative grade point average of 2.75 or above.
+If a student fails to raise the cumulative grade point average to a 2.75 or above by the conclusion of the following semester, the student will be referred to the Committee on Student Progress and is subject to dismissal from the Program.